 Kenny concludes that “if resources for indirect subsidies from housing through food were redirected toward cash payments to the poorest, more (and more sustainable) poverty reduction could be achieved at less cost”.

-This seamlessly endless string of evidence finding that cash payments produce a hell of a lot better results than in-kind benefits do bodes well for basic income proponents.
+This seemingly endless string of evidence concluding that cash payments produce a hell of a lot better results than that of highly conditional, in-kind forms of benefit definitely bodes well for basic income proponents.

-It makes clear that installing autonomy via cash payments into welfare systems will ultimately give the poorest the best opportunity to invest in what they believe will help them improve their lives most moving into the future.
-A potentially great benefit of a UBI or NIT structure.
+It’s clear that promoting welfare autonomy via cash payments will give the poorest the best opportunity to invest in what they believe will help improve their lives the most.
+Especially as they move into the future.
+A potentially great benefit of a UBI or NIT system.